GreptimeTeam/docs/docs/nightly/en/user-guide/operations/table-sharding.md

 ![table-sharding-partition](/table-sharding-partition.png)

 Two things need stress in this complex example:
-- Each column in the partition rule are evaluated **separatly**, this is different from the traditional storage system like MySQL or TiKV.
+- Each column in the partition rule are evaluated **separately**, this is different from the traditional storage system like MySQL or TiKV.
 Hence you can write whatever complex rule you want without considering the "primary key order" or "physical storage order".
 - String comparison is based on the lexicographical order.
 E.g., string `"10"` is less than string `"2"`.